Why Not More Excitement About Prediction Aggregation?

 Also, there’s going to be an even more significant bias from whoever is the first to submit a prediction.

+Metaculus has done a few questions in the past that have hidden the predictions, but those were mainly meta questions (eg. “what will be 2/3 of the average response to this question?”), so they have the technology but haven’t really done the studies.

+I think someone in Tetlock’s team has done this experiment on GJOpen, though that site does not display comments + forecasts on the same screen as the forecast.
+(Instead you have to scroll down.)
+I’ll ask around and get back to you on the result.

 Meanwhile, back in 1977 someone is wondering why more business are not adopting personal microcomputers given their obvious productivity benefits.
 Technology takes time to disseminate, so the question you need to be asking is not why this specific technology is taking time to disseminate, but why it takes time in general.
 Likely it’s some complicated mix of signalling, prestige, institutional inertia, and a general feeling that these methods are still unproven.
 The last one is very important because nobody wants to be the fool who advocated for Hot New Thing over Proven Old Method only to have it blow up in their face.
+This is a legitimate concern given the large number of Hot New Things that sputter out and amount to nothing.

 Also few people have even heard of Philip Tetlock’s super-forecasting experiments, and fewer still are going to be convinced by them.
 Knowledge also takes time to disseminate, and people are notoriously hard to convince.
 Superforcasting was published in 2015, for crying out loud, this is like being shocked that businessmen were still using dumb phones in 2009.
+If prediction aggregation remains obscure in the next Presidential election, then you can start to wonder if there’s something strange going on.
+As it is right now, this is normal.

+Oh!
+It occurs to me that my examples above are physical devices, while prediction aggregation is a technique.
+Consider instead poll aggregation.
+The very first poll aggregator was Real Clear Politics in 2002, but poll aggregation didn’t become widely known until the 2008 election at the earliest, and i wouldn’t say it was widespread until 2012.
+That’s a full decade.
+Again it’s normal for things to take time to spread.

 Here’s my excuse.
 I eagerly hopped on the bandwagon of forecasting and prediction markets, and tried talking to lots of rationalists and effective altruists about it over the last couple years.
 It’s one of those things that wasn’t taken up as an idea to actually do something about by many in the rationality community besides Robin Hanson.
 You, Scott, have blogged about it too.
 Frankly, I expect it wasn’t being said by the right people in the community in the right way to be taken seriously.
 The rationalist diaspora is hard to read these days, and to the extent the rationality community runs on a heuristic of concluding the next big idea must be what everyone else in the community is currently talking about, it’s hard to tell why some memes get taken more seriously than others.